* Libyan navy opens fire as crude tanker approaches rebel-controlled port

 Still, as of late Monday, major U.S. oil producers had only reported minor effects on their operations.
 Temperatures were forecast to swing back to normal levels in Texas and North Dakota by Wednesday.

 Next week, trading will begin for crude oil loading in March, when a drop in demand can be expected as refiners in the United States and elsewhere enter spring maintenance.

 “We have probably already passed the peak in winter crude purchases.
 I think the situation in Libya, Fed tapering and a stronger dollar doesn’t bode well for crude prices,” said Nunan.

 U.S. commercial crude oil inventories likely rose 2.2 million barrels in the week ended Jan.
-3 after a near-record five-week decline, a preliminary Reuters poll of analysts showed on Monday.
+3 after near-record five-week declines, a preliminary Reuters poll of analysts showed on Monday.

-Over the previous five weeks, U.S. crude stocks fell by more than 30 million barrels - the biggest such decline since 1990 - as Gulf Coast refiners drew down stocks to minimize year-end taxes.
+In the previous five weeks, U.S. crude stocks fell by more than 30 million barrels - the biggest such decline since 1990 - as Gulf Coast refiners drew down stocks to minimize year-end taxes.
 Distillate stocks rose sharply last week.
-(Editing by Tom Hogue and Joseph Radford)